Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Conclusions and perspectives

 \section{Conclusions and perspectives}

+Dynamical stabilization is a well understood mechanism since the original work of P. Kapitza in 1951 \cite{Kapitza} on the driven classical pendulum, and has found several experimental applications, e.g. in particle synchrotrons \cite{synchrotron} and in Paul traps \cite{Paul}.
+More recently, it has been applied to quantum many-body physics out of equilibrium, for instance in order to stabilize Bose-Einstein condensate clouds in two and three spatial dimensions \cite{stabilizedBEC}, to prevent spin mixing in spinor condensates \cite{spinmixing,Kapitzaexp}, and to stabilize $\pi$-modes in driven bosonic Josephson junctions \cite{JosephsonKapitza}.
+In all these cases, however, the dynamical stabilization by periodic driving involves a \emph{single} collective mode of the system.
+The driven infinite-range model which we preliminarily study in Sec. \ref{sec:infiniterange} represents a new instance of the same class.

+On the other hand, the present work demonstrates that this dynamical stabilization can occur in the presence of a rather general class of multi-particle interactions, for which the many-body problem cannot be reduced to that of a single collective degree of freedom.
+In this respect, the mechanism investigated here is a bona-fide realization of the many-body Kapitza pendulum.
+Moreover, we have shown that \emph{ordered} ferromagnetic phases can also be stabilized via periodic driving, in a way that has no counterpart in equilibrium.

-The collective nonequilibrium behaviour of quantum systems discussed in the present work demonstrates that dynamical stabilization can occur in the presence of a rather generic and non-trivial class of multi-particle interactions.
-A dynamically stabilized regime has been observed in the experiment reported in Ref. \cite{Kapitzaexp} involving spinor condensates described by infinite-range models.
-We focussed here on the physics of long-range interacting spin chains to make a contact with current experimental systems with ion traps \cite{Monroe}, which can be prepared in fully polarized initial states and whose time-evolution can be modelled by quantum Hamiltonians of the form \eqref{eq:generalIsing}.
-The phenomena that we report are actually even more stable in higher-dimensional systems \cite{ions2d} and/or with higher spins \cite{ionsspin1}, where fluctuations are less effective.
+We focused here on the physics of long-range interacting spin chains to make a contact with current experiments with ion traps \cite{Monroe,Blatt}, which can be prepared in fully polarized initial states and whose time-evolution can be modeled by Hamiltonians of the form \eqref{eq:generalIsing}.
+The phenomena that we report are actually even more stable in higher-dimensional systems \cite{Browaeys,ions2d} and/or with higher spins \cite{ionsspin1}, where fluctuations are less effective.
+In this respect, we emphasize that the dynamically stabilized non-equilibrium phases studied in this work can be observed even in relatively small systems with size $N\gtrsim 16$, accessible to exact numerical simulations and well within the reach of state-of-the-art experiments, as demonstrated in Fig. \ref{fig:experimental}.

-We expect that our analysis can be generalized to other important phase transitions involving more complex symmetries, such as in the case of superconductors, providing access to a number of novel nonequilibrium phases of matter.
-In addition, our methodology can be extended in order to account for the effects of disorder and of external environments, which bridges the robustness of our findings to vast potential theoretical and experimental applications in the fields of condensed matter physics and of quantum technologies.
+We expect that our analysis can be generalized to other important phase transitions involving more complex symmetries, such as in the case of superconductors, providing access to a number of novel non-equilibrium phases of matter.
+In addition, our methodology can be extended in order to account for the effects of disorder and of external environments, further corroborating the robustness of our findings.